hashicorp/terraform/website/docs/language/index.html.md

 layout: "language"
 page_title: "Overview - Configuration Language"
 description: |-
-  An introduction to the Terraform Configuration Language that is used to declare resources in infrastructure as code.
+You can use the Terraform language to write configuration files that tell Terraform how to manage a collection of infrastructure.
 ---

 # Terraform Language Documentation